 Explanation of Samir’s behaviour

 I came to know that Samir was the youngest child of his parents.
-Since the youngest children usually develop the need for attention, Samir was subconsciously re-creating his favourable childhood experience in order to satisfy his emotional need to always be in the centre of attention.
+Since the youngest children usually develop the need for attention, Samir was subconsciously re-creating his favorable childhood experience to satisfy his emotional need to always be in the center of attention.